-It is possible to mask one or more alarm conditions by programming the ALARM\EN register (see Table 23 on page 49).
+It is possible to mask one or more alarm conditions by programming the ALARM\EN register (see Table 22).
 If the corresponding bit of the ALARM\EN register is low, the alarm condition is masked and it does not cause a FLAG pin transition; all other actions imposed by alarm conditions are performed anyway.
 In the case of daisy chain configuration, the FLAG pins of different ICs can be OR-wired to save host controller GPIOs.